 - b.
 Describe the Underserved Populations within MVLS.
 MVLS libraries that meet the state minimum standards for library service are considered to be providing an adequate level of service.
 At present, this includes all MVLS libraries. - c.
-Describe the actions that MVLS will take to expand the availability of library service in the system. - i.
-MVLS has and will continue to work with all member libraries to explore increases in chartered and contracted service areas.
-At present all but 3 MVLS libraries have had successful budget votes and all but 2 have put multiple propositions before the voters.
-Four libraries increased their local public funding by at least 10% in 2016, and a fifth is making a similar campaign in 2017. - ii.
+Describe the actions that MVLS will take to expand the availability of library service in the system. - MVLS has and will continue to work with all member libraries to explore increases in chartered and contracted service areas.
+At present, all but 2 MVLS libraries have had successful budget votes and all but one have put multiple propositions before the voters. - ii.
 MVLS will continue to work with the Broadalbin reading center to encourage them to expand their operations and become a chartered library.
-Three meetings have been held in the last three years, along with several consultations.
+Many meetings and consultations have taken place in the past 5 years.
 This activity will continue. - iii.
-MVLS will begin engaging the towns and school districts in southern Schoharie County in 2017. - d.
+MVLS periodically contacts the school districts in southern Schoharie County, and will continue to do so. - d.
 Provide a timetable for such activities.
-The activities outlined in i. and ii. above are ongoing, and have been system goals for many years.
-Work with the unserved jurisdictions in southern Schoharie County will begin in 2017. - e.
+The activities outlined in i. and ii. above are ongoing, and have been system goals for many years. - e.
 Identify who will be responsible for carrying out these actions.
 Leadership on these activities will come from the MVLS staff working in conjunction with library directors and trustees.
 MVLS staff will also provide education, support and information to community groups seeking to establish new libraries in areas where there is no chartered to serve library.
 Educational efforts and local trustee training is available to inform trustees of library governance structures and opportunities through MVLS.
 Viable local initiatives to establish new libraries will be assisted and advised by MVLS staff.
-MVLS staff will also consult with the Division of Library Development on specific issues as they arise in our work with member libraries.
+MVLS staff will also consult with the

+Division of Library Development on specific issues as they arise in our work with member libraries.

 - 6. Describe the conditions under which modifications to the Free Direct Access Plan can be made: - a.
 Without approval of the Commissioner of Education.
-MVLS member libraries that document the serious inequities and hardships as described in #3 above AND have documented excessive out of chartered service area borrowing as described in #4 above may petition MVLS and the member libraries for approval for Free Direct Access modifications that may include any of the following: - i.
-Not supplying services to residents of jurisdictions of over 10,000 that do not provide library services through a charter or contract - ii.
+MVLS member libraries that document the serious inequities and hardships as described in #3 above AND have documented excessive out of chartered service area borrowing as described in #4 above may petition MVLS and the member libraries for approval for Free Direct Access modifications that may include any of the following: - Not supplying services to residents of jurisdictions of over 10,000 that do not provide library services through a charter or contract - ii.
 Restricting loans to those outside the local service area for the following materials if purchased exclusively with local funds - 1.
 Audio Visual materials - 2.
 Printed materials less than one year from the acquisition date - iii.
 Restrictions on library program attendance for those outside the local service area for programs provide exclusively with local funds.